NclRSE-Training/SocialSciences_ORTeachingNotes/episode3_ex3.md

 ## Exercise

-Sort the data by gps_Altitude.
+Sort the data by <code>gps_Altitude</code>.
 Do you think the first few entries may have incorrect altitudes?.

 <details>
   <summary>